Minneapolis Everyone Online!

 Learn a new computer skill and share with family and friends!

-The following organizations hosted open houses on March 21, 2013 to raise awareness of resources in Minneapolis:
+The following organizations hosted open houses in 2013 to raise awareness of resources in Minneapolis:

 Free Geek Twin Cities

 2537 25th Ave.
 S.

 - Tour Free Geek's expanded computer refurbishing center and see their inventory of low cost computers for sale.
 Donate computer equipment, sign up to volunteer, and get hands-on computer experience.